Free East Point Calculator

 What is the West Point in astrology?

 The West Point sits exactly 180 degrees from the East Point and is the equatorial equivalent of the Descendant.
-Just as the Descendant describes the relational complement of the Ascendant, the West Point describes the relational complement of the East Point's essential orientation.
+Just as the Descendant is read as the relational complement of the Ascendant, the West Point is read as the relational complement of the East Point's symbolic orientation.

 Do I need an exact birth time to calculate the East Point?